Scotty-Scott-1/holbertonschool-higher_level_programming/python-data_structures/README.md

 ```

 ### Task 3
-### Print a list of integers... in reverse!
+Print a list of integers... in reverse!

-#### Write a function that prints all integers of a list, in reverse order.
+[!IMPORTANT]Write a function that prints all integers of a list, in reverse order.
 - [x] Prototype: def print_reversed_list_integer(my_list=[]):
 - [x] Format: one integer per line.
 See example
 - [x] You are not allowed to import any module